How to Survive Unpaid Maternity Leave in America

 Why new moms seek financial help during maternity leave

-According to the most recent US Census, more than 40% of new moms took unpaid maternity leave, and we can make the safe assumption this wasn’t their preference.
+According to the National Partnership for Women and Families, nearly 46% of are not guaranteed unpaid leave that is also job-protected through the Family and Medical Leave Act.
 And if they could return to the same employment afterwards, they were lucky.
 That’s because only a portion of employers guarantee mothers their job back after maternity leave.

-Moreover, the Family Medical Leave Act of 1993 (FMLA), which guarantees 12 weeks of unpaid maternity leave, only applies to 59% of American workers.
+Moreover, the Family Medical Leave Act of 1993 (FMLA), which guarantees 12 weeks of unpaid maternity leave, does not apply to all workers.
 Those who work fewer than 1,250 hours during a year for a company, or those who work for a company with fewer than 50 employees do not qualify for unpaid leave under FMLA.
 According to the Center for Economic and Policy Research, two in five American women do not qualify.

 When it comes to the states, there is more variety.
 According to the National Conference of State Legislatures, four states—California, New Jersey, New York, and Rhode Island—have paid maternity leave laws.
 A few other states, like Washington and the District of Columbia, have legislation in place to offer their own paid leave policies by 2020.

 California state maternity laws